fingerprintjs/home/readme.md

 - Native [iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios) and [Android](https://github.com/fingerprintjs/fingerprintjs-pro-android-demo) libraries - Enables accurate iOS and Android application user identification with the native platform-specific library, or with the webview integration.
 These integrations work together with Fingerprint Pro API.

 ### Fingerprint Pro Plus
 Fingerprint Pro Plus expands on Fingerprint Pro’s identification via the visitor ID and adds Smart Signals for enhanced fraud detection and prevention.
-Fingerprint Pro Plus is geared for businesses that need additional tools to understand their anonymous users, identify malicious users, and prevent fraud.
-Fingerprint Pro Plus provides the visitor ID, a unique identifier, and combines that with Smart Signals to tackle your fraud use cases.
+Fingerprint Pro Plus is geared toward businesses that need additional tools to understand their anonymous users, identify malicious users, and prevent fraud.
+Fingerprint Pro Plus provides the visitor ID, a unique identifier, and combines that with Smart Signals to tackle your anti-fraud use cases.

 #### Smart Signals